madelonhulsebos/jsys-website/pages/02-cfp.md

   within an allowed tolerance such that the main claims of the paper are validated.

-Some good practices for preparing the artifacts for evaluation can be found in [this document](http://bit.ly/HOWTO-AEC).
+More details on the criteria and some useful references can be found on [the Artifact Evaluation page](/artifact_evaluation/).

 Artifact Evaluation is single-blind and private (neither artifacts nor the reviews are made public); this is to allow authors to share access to their hardware or testing facility, if required.